hamzaekhwan/QR-CODE-For-School-Event/README.md

 Export Attendance Data: Export attendance data in various formats using the provided endpoints.
 Contributing
 Contributions are welcome.
 Please feel free to submit a pull request or open an issue.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-This template provides a basic structure for your README file.
-You can expand on each section to include more detailed information about your project, such as screenshots, code examples, and specific instructions for contributors.